 In conducting the official business of the University, it is necessary to deal with many federal, state and local government officials and the Indiana General Assembly.
 The Governor and the Indiana General Assembly are responsible for and have authority over many aspects of the operation of the University.
 Also, many aspects of University business must be conducted through various state officials and boards.
-These relationships are conducted by the president of the University, the University of Southern Indiana Board of Trustees, or other representatives of the University as authorized by the University of Southern Indiana Board of Trustees or the president of the University of Southern Indiana Board of Trustees or the president of the University of Southern Indiana Board of Trustees or the president of the University of Southern Indiana Board of Trustees or support staff may speak officially for the University or enter into any negotiations which involve commitment or obligation on the part of the University of Southern Indiana Board of Trustees or the University as a present to any negotiation or by designation.
+These relationships are conducted by the president of the University, the University of Southern Indiana Board of Trustees, or other representatives of the University as authorized by the University of Southern Indiana Board of Trustees or the president of the University.
+Unless authorized by virtue of an individual's official position or by designation as a representative of the University of Southern Indiana Board of Trustees or the president, no member of the faculty, administrative or support staff may speak officially for the University or enter into any negotiations which involve commitment or obligation on the part of the University of Southern Indiana Board of Trustees or the University administration.